 Remember that children less than 5 and the elderly have impaired ability to regulate their core body temperature and are at higher risk of heat exhaustion and/ or dehydration.
 Likewise, the elderly often have a blunted thirst reflex, so offer drinks regularly.

 One last thing to consider is whether a person can reach a drink.
 Some people may be confined to bed or dependent on others for care.
 If you know somebody in this situation, make sure they can at least get to some water.
-You should not wait until you feel thirsty to drink- by this time you are already dehydrated!
+If you are elderly or caring for an elderly person, do not rely on thirst — the sense of thirst becomes less reliable with age.
+For most healthy adults in hot weather, drinking regularly through the day is a safe guide; do not wait until you feel very thirsty.

 Dehydration, Heat Exhaustion and Heat Stroke